cultmt616god-ship-it/intelligent-stock-prediction/draft-report.md

 · Functional Validation: Test scenarios confirm that user registration, login, wallet updates, buy/sell trades, dividend recording, and admin monitoring all work as expected on test data.

 · Qualitative Prediction Assessment: The LSTM and baseline models produce plausible next‑day predictions on historical price series, and sentiment scores vary sensibly with positive and negative news headlines.
-Logs and debug hooks confirm that sentiment distributions are correctly computed.
+Logs and debug hooks confirm that sentiment distributions are correctly computed, and the interactive accuracy charts (actual vs. predicted curves with optional Voronoi overlays) make it easier to visually inspect where each model over‑ or under‑shoots the true prices.

 · Usability: The dashboard layout and forms follow a consistent Bootstrap‑based theme, and key actions (buy, sell, predict, record dividend) are accessible from the main screens.